bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumOperatingVoltage_02pXPLOwL6PwVg4jmeVjI6/Documentation.md

-The highest value of operating voltage which occurs under normal operating conditions at any time and any point in the system
+The highest value of operating voltage in the system which occurs under normal operating conditions at any time and point.